Table of contents

 We’ve shared 11 tips with you throughout the article, so now let’s summarize what the architecture portfolio cover examples above have taught us:

-• Be clear, and include the most important information (e.g. a title, your name, the date, the application number, etc).
+• Be clear, and include the most important information (e.g. a title, your name, the date, etc.).

 • Show your originality.

-• Give a sneak peak into your projects.
+• Give a sneak peek into your projects.

 • Showcase your skills, wherever possible.